hashicorp/packer/website/source/docs/builders/virtualbox-iso.html.md

     doesn't shut down in this time, it is an error.
 By default, the timeout is `5m`, or five minutes.

 -   `skip_export` (boolean) - Defaults to `false`.
-When enabled Packer will skip export of the installed virtual machine.
-Only useful for some edge use cases.
+When enabled, Packer will not export the VM.
+Useful if the build output is not the resultant image, but created inside the VM.

 -   `ssh_host_port_min` and `ssh_host_port_max` (integer) - The minimum and
     maximum port to use for the SSH port on the host machine which is forwarded